 Your content is also effortlessly reshared via longevity.
 It means as long as people are searching for keywords relative to your content, it will always pop up.
 Whereas on other platforms such as Instagram and Facebook, your content loses visibility within a few days.

 Want to get discovered?
 Instagram’s hashtags allow users to find you regardless of where you may be.
 You may be able to draw the attention of users from countries all over the world!
 Some of our favorite interior designers are from different countries spanning across Europe and Asia.
 The hashtag feature allows you to hone in on your target audience, tagging relevant keywords that are within your niche.

 Instagram is also a great resource for customer service requests.
 Today, when people need answers quickly, they tend to go straight to Instagram.
 Because of its simple, direct messaging system and comment section instead of picking up the phone or shooting an email to a customer service representative.
 Be active and aware, as users may be seeking your help!

 Centered around interior design, architecture, decorating, landscape design and home improvement, Houzz has useful functions and networking capabilities for anyone in the AEC industry.
 Not only can Houzz direct you to local leads.
-However, it can also benefit your overall SEO efforts by creating a profile on their platform.
+However, creating a profile on their platform can also benefit your overall SEO efforts.

-On Houzz, you are given the space to share your ideas, your designs and a whole lot more––directly to an audience who are already in the know.
+On Houzz, you are given the space to share your ideas, your designs and a lot more––directly to an audience already in the know.
 It helps foster a sense of community within the design realm.

 Their ‘ideabooks’ feature is similar to Pinterest boards in the way that you can send and receive feedback.
 However, on Houzz, you get a more in-depth experience with your clients than you would on Pinterest.
 The Houzz community shares a lot of design inspo to help you creatively envision for your next project.